ConnorForan/HiddenItemManager/README.md

 Hidden [Lemegeton](https://bindingofisaacrebirth.fandom.com/wiki/Lemegeton) item wisps.
 The library automatically handles the spawning and management of the wisps so you only have to tell it what you want.

-Many of the possible problems with naively using item wisps is handled by the library:
+Many of the possible problems with using item wisps in this manner are handled by the library:

  - The hidden wisps are removed from orbiting the player, so other wisps aren't affected.
  - The hidden wisps are immune to [Sacrificial Altar](https://bindingofisaacrebirth.fandom.com/wiki/Sacrificial_Altar).